 - Once seasoned and your smoker is up to temperature, place pork brisket into the smoker, close the lid and let it go until the internal temperature of the meat reaches 165 degrees F.

 Time to Wrap:

-Remove the pork brisket from the smoker (or grill) using large tongs or heat-resistant kitchen-safe gloves.
+Remove the smoked pork brisket from the smoker (or grill) using large tongs or heat-resistant kitchen-safe gloves.
 Set it onto the top end of the butcher paper and fold down the center.